lupyuen/zig-bl602-nuttx/README.md

 [lorawan_test.zig](lorawan_test.zig) compiles OK with Zig Compiler.

+TODO: Test the LoRaWAN Zig App

+# Refer to Auto-Translated Zig Code

-Some parts can get tricky to convert, like this C code...
+Some parts can get tricky to convert from C to Zig, like this C code...

 ```c
 //  Original C code...